 Back up your data or lose it

-When you are no longer an MIT student, whether you graduate, transfer or leave for other reasons, your Athena account will be deactivated.
-So be sure to back up any data that you want to keep, including old emails, on your personal computers.
+When you are no longer an MIT student, whether you graduate, transfer, or leave for other reasons, your Athena account will be deactivated.
+Be sure to back up any data that you want to keep, including old emails, on your personal computers.

 If you installed any software from MIT during your time here, make sure you uninstall it if the license requires it.
 MATLAB, for example, is only available for your use while you're currently enrolled at MIT.
 Helping MIT comply with its license agreements ensures we can continue to make software available to future classes.